yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-v12.md

 const yuno = await Yuno.initialize(publicApiKey, undefined, options);
 ```

-This feature is **optional** and is intended for **advanced use cases** where you need to customize how device identification is handled via cookies.

 ## What's next?

 Learn about the additional configurations from the Full SDK accessing [Complementary Features](doc:complementary-features-full-sdk).
 You can also access other functions available on the Yuno Web SDK:

-- [SDK Customizations](doc:sdk-customizations): Change the SDK appearance to match your brand
+* [SDK Customizations](doc:sdk-customizations): Change the SDK appearance to match your brand
-- [Payment Status](doc:payment-status): Update the user about the payment process
+* [Payment Status](doc:payment-status): Update the user about the payment process
-- [3DS Setup SDK](doc:3ds-setup-sdk): Integrate 3DS into your payment flow
+* [3DS Setup SDK](doc:3ds-setup-sdk): Integrate 3DS into your payment flow